 What a photocell sensor actually does is measure the radiant energy that’s located within a specific light spectrum range.
 Consider photocell sensors like really smart calculators that measure the energy of ultraviolet or infrared light in order to determine the time of day.
 When these sensors pick up that the ambient lighting in the area of the solar panel has exceeded a certain limit, they will automatically know that it’s daytime and prevent the lights from turning on.

 In other words, photocell sensors are like an intelligent switch for the motion sensors: when it’s daytime, it tells the sensors to stay put.

 Top 5 Solar Security Lights Reviews

-Now that you understand what exactly makes these solar-powered motion security lights special, it’s time to actually look at some of the best products in the category and determine if any of these might find its way into your yard.
+Now that you understand what exactly makes these solar-powered motion security lights special, it’s time to actually look at some of the best solar products in the category and determine if any of these might find their way into your yard.
 Here are 5 of the best solar motion sensor light reviews and ratings.